ShebMichel/qgis-loopplugin/README.md

   By selecting either **Yes**/ **No**, the local process data and configuration files are transmitted to the Docker server within a container using a WebSocket client.
   Subsequently, multiple batch calculations are performed until completion.
 Afterward, the resulting outputs are transferred to your local PC inside the output_data_**stamptime** directory.
   Note that the timestamp corresponds to the date and time when the data is received on your end.
+  # 5.1.
+Turn ON and OFF your docker container
+After your results ouptut are reviewed or you are done sending data back to the server, you can use the **Docker** QPushButton to either turn ON/OFF.
+For now, Only use it to turn OFF, but if its already on, nothing will happen, however, in the next release, when selecting where to push the calculation, the user will be asked to go and click the **Docker** button.

 # 6. <!---RUN LoopStructural (3D Geological modelling)-->
  coming soon
 # 7. <!---RUN LoopUI (Ensemble of model generators)-->